poziryna84/Sentiment_Analysis_LR/README.md

 Finally both models were applied on the original/imbalanced data set and modified data.
 Using F1 scores and data visualization some conclusions on how the imbalanced data can affect the performance of the model were made.

+# Comments cosine similarity TF-IDF from scratch.

+Comments people left at the restaurant in corpus data set are vectorized using TF-IDF technique.
+Using cosine similarity for the given comment n number most similar comments are found using vector cosine similarity technique.